How can NACA work with NACo to address legislative issues?

 NACA: Deadline June 30.
 Visit the website for details.

-This year's ICMA Annual Conference is transitioning to UNITE: A Digital Event.
-It is launching in September 2020 and more details will be coming soon.
-Annual Conference Assistance Scholarships will provide recipients with complimentary registration to the Digital Conference.
+This year's ICMA Annual Conference is virtual - UNITE: A Digital Event, September 23-26, 2020.
+Annual Conference Assistance Scholarships will provide recipients with complimentary registration to the digital conference.

 We would like as many members as possible to build on the skill sets that they need to better manage their communities; however, many ICMA members are challenged by limited resources.
 In order to help members experience the difference the ICMA Annual Conference has made for so many others, ICMA offers several Conference Assistance Opportunities.